VKBobyr/ts-data-class/readme.md

 # TS Data-Class

-This package aims to simplify and secure data parsing and manipulation in typescript by providing auto-generated constructors, helper methods, and parsing utilities with **minimal** boilerplate and full intellisence support.
+This package aims to simplify and secure data parsing and manipulation in typescript by providing auto-generated constructors, helper methods, and parsing utilities with **minimal** boilerplate and full intellisense support.

 Every instance of the data class will automatically have: